Ahasuerus: Etymology

-Biblical references

 Book of Esther

 "Ahasuerus" is given as the name of a king, the husband of Esther, in the Book of Esther.
-He is said to have “ruled over a hundred and twenty-seven provinces from India to Nubia" — that is, over the Achaemenid Empire.
-There is no reference to known historical events in the story; some consider the narrative of Esther was to provide an aetiology for Purim, and the name Ahasuerus is usually understood to refer to a fictionalized Xerxes I, who ruled the Achaemenid Empire between 486 and 465 BCE.
-Persian kings did not marry outside a restricted number of Persian noble families and it is unlikely that there was a Jewish queen Esther; in any case the historical Xerxes's queen was Amestris.
-In the Septuagint, the Book of Esther refers to the king as 'Artaxerxes,' who was the younger son of Xerxes (Ἀρταξέρξης).
+He is said to have "ruled over a hundred and twenty-seven provinces from India to Nubia" – that is, over the Achaemenid Empire.
+Some consider the narrative of Esther was to provide an aetiology for Purim, and that the name Ahasuerus is usually understood to refer to Xerxes I, who ruled the Achaemenid Empire between 486 and 465 BC.
+Outside of the book of Esther, history records that Xerxes was married to Amestris, not Vashti or Esther.
+Moreover, it is understood that Persian kings did not marry outside a restricted number of Persian noble families.
+In the Septuagint, the Book of Esther refers to the king as 'Artaxerxes', who was the younger son of Xerxes (Ἀρταξέρξης).

-Historical identification
+Identification of "Ahasuerus" as Xerxes I

 Numerous scholars have proposed theories as to who Ahasuerus represents.
-Most scholars generally identify him with Xerxes I, as did 19th-century Bible commentaries.
+Most scholars today identify him with Xerxes I, as did 19th-century Bible commentaries.
 Three factors, among others, contribute to this identification: